 As security technology gets more sophisticated, so do the attack tools, tactics, and methods.

-Attackers today are masterful at discovering the weak points in a corporate security strategy – and right now, more than any other time given Covid-19 they are zeroing on endpoints.
+Attackers today are masterful at discovering the weak points in a corporate security strategy – and right now, more than any other time given Covid-19 they are zeroing on endpoints as businesses scramble to implement device protection.

 The traditional network perimeter has now been extended to the endpoints – yet for most companies, the right security protocols for endpoint devices have not been put in place.
 And the attackers are well aware of this.